 If your cat is reluctant to have its teeth brushed, you can distract it with laser light.
 Use the laser as a reward because your cat will eventually associate having its teeth brushed with something pleasant.

-Your cat will not need any veterinary care if you have followed the recommendations above.
+Your cat will not need any veterinary care if you follow the above recommendations.
 However, your veterinarian is the best source of information to tell you about the specific care your cat needs for its teeth and gums.

 There are many dental problems in cats, but if you provide proper oral hygiene and a balanced diet, they can live long, healthy lives with good teeth and gums.